AceOfSpades1061/AceOfSpades1061/README.md

  interests = {
-  ["AI Prompt injection"] = "I like jailbreaking AI and making them say stuff they're not supposed to" ["Chromebook Exploiting"] = "Sorta like my interest in AI, but also so I can get the school off my chromebook."
+  ["AI Prompt injection"] = "I like jailbreaking AI and making them say stuff they're not supposed to" ["Chromebook Exploiting"] = "Sorta like my interest in AI, but also so I can get the god-forsaken spyware off my chromebook."
   ["Coding/Programming"] - "I mostly use Python, HTML, and JS.
 Experimenting with proxies right now."
   ["n8n"] = "I love autonomy, and this is the go-to tool for that :D" }